 Prohibits districts from purchasing foreign goods or services if competitively priced American goods or services of comparable quality are available.
+Gives preference to Michigan and veteran-owned businesses.

 Sec.
 164d.
 Discriminatory Rules

 Prohibits districts from implementing policy or practices that discriminate against personnel solely because they have graduated from a particular state university.